Best daily deals

 For the best neckband earbuds, go with the Beyerdynamic Blue BYRD (2nd generation)

-The Beyerdynamic Blue BYRD (2nd generation) is a great headset for listeners who want typically good sound quality in a premium package.
+The Beyerdynamic Blue BYRD (2nd generation) is a great headset for listeners who typically want good sound quality in a premium package.
 This Bluetooth 5.2 headset supports SBC, AAC, and aptX streaming for high-quality audio on any device.
-Heck, you even get Bluetooth multipoint connectivity so you can keep an ear on two devices at once.
-You can’t plug in for a wired connection like you can with the later-mentioned 1MORE Dual Driver ANC Pro, but the Blue BYRD (2nd generation) is more comfortable.
+You even get Bluetooth multipoint connectivity to keep an ear on two devices simultaneously.

-The neckband is much sturdier than the first-gen Blue BYRD, and evenly distributes weight across the base of your neck and collarbone.
+The neckband is much sturdier than the first-gen Blue BYRD and evenly distributes weight across the base of your neck and collarbone.
 You can coil the neckband and earbuds up into the zippered carrying case to take it with you, but it can’t compact as much as a pair of true wireless earbuds might.
-Since this is a fairly new release, the neckband houses a USB-C (rather than microUSB) charging port.
+Since this is a relatively new release, the neckband houses a USB-C (rather than micro-USB) charging port.
+Plus, if, like most of us, you can’t afford the Beyerdynamic XELENTO Wireless 2 (), you’ll still have your audio needs met with the BYRD (2nd generation).

 We recorded nearly 12 hours of constant playback from the Blue BYRD (2nd generation), which falls short of the 14-hour battery life but outperforms that of any true wireless competitors.
-If you want a great pair of neckbuds and don’t mind paying for it, the Blue BYRD (2nd gen) is it.
+If you want a great pair of neckbands and don’t mind paying for them, the Blue BYRD (2nd gen) is it.

 Beyerdynamic Blue BYRD (2nd generation)Beyerdynamic Blue BYRD (2nd generation)